North Little Rock Arkansas LSAT Course offerings

 Online LSAT Course

-- Over thirty hours of LSAT prep videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT
+- Over eighty hours of LSAT prep videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT

 - Full access to the LSAT study tools in the TestMasters Online Resource Center—use the Online Resource Center to score diagnostic exams, examine score reports, take psychometric quizzes, watch instructional videos and read written explanations, sharpen argument evaluation skills with the Flawed Methods of Reasoning database, access questions using the LSAT Search Engine, and review special bulletins concerning the LSAT and law school admissions